Overlay

 Types of funding

-NatWest Business Banking services are available to eligible customers, over 18 who have the right to be self-employed in the UK.
-Some services have specific eligibility and/or terms and conditions.
+Business banking is available to eligible customers who are over 18.
+Specific account and service eligibility criteria apply.
 For credit facilities security may be required.
 Product fees may apply.
 Over 18s only.
 Business use only.
 Subject to status.

 Start-up loans/grants